 There is now compelling evidence that Alzheimer’s disease takes hold in the brain decades before dementia symptoms appear, providing a window of opportunity for preventative intervention.
 As a result, today’s research increasingly focuses on this pre-symptomatic phase, with the aim of delaying or preventing the disease.

-The European Prevention of Alzheimer’s Dementia (EPAD) consortium is an interdisciplinary research initiative that aims to improve the understanding of the early stages of Alzheimer’s disease and deliver new preventative treatments.
+The European Prevention of Alzheimer’s Dementia (EPAD) consortium was an interdisciplinary research initiative aiming to improve the understanding of the early stages of Alzheimer’s disease and deliver new preventative treatments.

-The largest ever public-private partnership in Alzheimer’s disease research, EPAD transcends disciplinary boundaries to combine knowledge and expertise from 39 European partner organisations across multiple sectors.
-Together, we are developing the EPAD platform on which new therapies can be tested in a streamlined and efficient way, delivering more effective, targeted interventions that can slow or stop dementia.
+The largest ever public-private partnership in Alzheimer’s disease research, EPAD transcended disciplinary boundaries to combine knowledge and expertise from 39 European partner organisations across multiple sectors.

 Early, targeted intervention